Frequently Asked Questions

 Question: Do my fire extinguishers belong to my current service provider?

 Answer: In most cases you own your fire extinguishers, Fire blankets, Stands etc. When you purchase fire extinguishers they are your property and the current provider has no right to remove them without your prior consent.
-The only case where the current provider owns the fire equipment is when you have entered into a hire agreement with your current provider.
+The only case where the current provider owns the fire equipment is when you have entered into a hire agreement which runs for a set period as per your hire agreement.

 Question: Are you qualified to service my equipment?